shamim0754/EJB/readme.md

 	There are two types of Component Interface

-	1. Remote Component : if ejb client are outside of the container then remote componet is used.you must extends `javax.ejb.EJBObject` to define remote component
+	1. Remote Component : if ejb client are outside of the container then remote componet is used.you must extends `javax.ejb.EJBObject` to define remote component and access through the RMI-IIOP protocol.
 	2. Local Component : if ejb client are inside of the container then remote componet is used.you must extends `javax.ejb.EJBLocalObject` to define Local component

 	Here define your own busineess methods only since it is an interfaces